perladvent/perldotcom/content/article/the-perl-ambassador-gabor-szabo.md

 {
    "date" : "2020-05-29T00:00:00",
-   "description" : "The Perl Ambassador - Gabor Szabo", "authors" : [
+   "description" : "The person behind the news of Perl", "authors" : [
       "mohammad-anwar"
    ],